francesmatthew/advent-of-code-2021/README.md

 # Advent of Code

-This is a collection of [Advent of Code](http://adventofcode.com/) solutions written by Matthew Frances and Nick Conn
+This is a collection of [Advent of Code](http://adventofcode.com/) solutions written by Matthew Frances, Nick Conn, and Peter Scrandis

 ### Dependencies
 Install the custom Advent of Code Handler module using pip: